 Single-cell RNA-seq analysis of PanAS events

 To investigate the extent to which the different classes of AS events (low-frequency AS, SwitchAS and PanAS) were alternatively spliced or showed either full inclusion or skipping in individual cells, we collected single-cell RNA-seq data from multiple sources (Supplemental Table S1; human: 8-cell stage embryos (Yan et al. 2013), ESCs (Yan et al. 2013), and lung cancer cells (Kim et al. 2015); mouse: 2-cell and 8-cell stage embryos (Deng et al. 2014), ESCs grown in 2i or serum media (Kolodziejczyk et al. 2015), bone marrow dendritic cells [BMDCs] (Shalek et al. 2013) and two neuronal subtypes [Cux2+ and Nr5a1+](Tasic et al. 2016); note that only experiments using full-transcript-based protocols for library preparation, mainly Smart-Seq2 (Picelli et al. 2013), are suitable for AS analyses).
 Since the read depth for most individual cells is usually very low, and thus insufficient to derive confident PSI estimates, we selected the twenty cells with the highest read coverage from each experiment (except for BMDCs and mouse 8-cell stage embryos, for which only 18 and 16 cells were available).
 Then, to minimize the impact of the amplification biases and stochasticity characteristic of single cell RNA-seq data, we required AltEx events to have sufficient read coverage in at least 10 individual cells using strict criteria (‘LOW’ or higher score from vast-tools) for a given experiment to be considered.
 For the AS events that passed this read coverage criteria, we plotted the PSI distributions in each cell with sufficient read coverage together as violin plots using the vioplot R package.
-To test the statistical significance of the differences between the PSI patterns in each AS class, we counted: (i) the number of values between 10 and 90 (i.e. the event is alternatively spliced, and thus both isoforms co-exist at significant levels), and (ii) those in with the PSI was lower than 10 or higher than 90 (i.e. only one isoform is present); and performed two-sided Fisher Exact tests between pairs of AS classes.
+To test the statistical significance of the differences between the PSI patterns in each AS class, we counted: (i) the number of values between 10 and 90 (i.e. the event is alternatively spliced, and thus both isoforms co-exist at significant levels), and (ii) those in with the PSI was lower than 10 or higher than 90 (i.e. only one isoform is present); and performed two-sided Fisher’s Exact tests between pairs of AS classes.

 Inter- and intra-genic correlation analysis between AS types